Omega-3 fatty acids have various benefits for your body and brain.

 Here is a list of 12 foods that are very high in omega-3.

 Mackerel are small, fatty fish.

-On top of that, these fish are quite tasty yet require almost no preparation.
+On top of that, these fish are delicious and require little preparation.

 Salmon is one of the most nutrient-dense foods on the planet.